Three Parenting Strategies To Try when Consequences Stop Working and your Child is Misbehaving

 2. Re-frame: “It’s not Personal!”

-- It’s really not personal or manipulation.
+- It’s not manipulation.

-- It’s communication.
+- Behavior is communication.

 - All behavior is purposeful.